Waldorf education: Early childhood

-In Waldorf pedagogy, young children learn best through immersion in un-selfconscious imitation of practical activities.
+In Waldorf pedagogy, young children learn best through immersion in unselfconscious imitation of practical activities.
 The early childhood curriculum focuses on experiential education and imaginative play.
 The overall goal of the curriculum is to "imbue the child with a sense that the world is good".

 Waldorf preschools employ a regular daily routine that includes free play, artistic work (e.g. drawing, painting or modeling), circle time (songs, games, and stories), outdoor recess, and practical tasks (e.g. cooking, cleaning, and gardening), with rhythmic variations.
 Rhythm and repetitive patterns are considered important in anthroposophy and are believed to hold spiritual significance.
 The classroom is intended to resemble a home, with tools and toys usually sourced from simple, natural materials that lend themselves to imaginative play.
 The use of natural materials has been praised as fulfilling children's aesthetic needs and reinforcing connections to nature, though some scholars have questioned whether the preference for natural, non-manufactured materials is truly a "reasoned assessment of twenty-first century children's needs", rather than "a reaction against the dehumanizing aspects of nineteenth-century industrialization".

 Pre-school and kindergarten programs generally include seasonal festivals drawn from a variety of traditions, with attention placed on traditions brought forth from the surrounding community.
 Waldorf schools in the Western Hemisphere have traditionally celebrated Christian festivals, though one source states that some North American Waldorf schools also include Jewish holidays.

 Waldorf kindergarten and lower grades generally discourage pupils' use of electronic media such as television and computers.
 There are a variety of reasons for this: Waldorf educators believe that use of these conflicts with young children's developmental needs, media users may be physically inactive, and media may be seen to contain inappropriate or undesirable content and to hamper the imagination.